messagebird/php-rest-api/README.md

 ```

-Conversations Whatsapp Sandbox
+Conversations WhatsApp Sandbox
 -------------

-To use the whatsapp sandbox you need to add `\MessageBird\Client::ENABLE_CONVERSATIONSAPI_WHATSAPP_SANDBOX` to the list of features you want enabled.
+To use the WhatsApp sandbox you need to add `\MessageBird\Client::ENABLE_CONVERSATIONSAPI_WHATSAPP_SANDBOX` to the list of features you want enabled.
 Don't forget to replace `YOUR_ACCESS_KEY` with your actual access key.

 ```php
 $messageBird = new \MessageBird\Client('YOUR_ACCESS_KEY', null, [\MessageBird\Client::ENABLE_CONVERSATIONSAPI_WHATSAPP_SANDBOX]);